Essential Information on Purchasing Pro Scooter Clamps

 Overview

-There are three main characteristics that differentiate the kinds of scooter clamps from one another:
+There are three critical elements that differentiate scooter clamps:

-- Number of Bolts: Designations such as quad clamp, triple clamp, or double clamp indicate the number of bolts tightening the clamp.
-Generally, quad clamps are tailored for SCS setups, though some triple SCS clamps exist (utilizing one fewer bolt reduces weight).
-Single and double clamps are typically intended for HIC, IHC, or ICS setups.
+- Bolt Count: A quad, triple or double clamp indicates the number of bolts it uses to fasten.
+Quad clamps are commonly for SCS setups, though there are triple SCS variants too, with fewer bolts for weight savings.
+Single and double clamps typically suit HIC, IHC, or ICS setups.

-Standard clamps usually possess an inner diameter of 32 mm, aligning with the outer diameter of standard scooter bars.
+The inner diameter of standard-sized clamps is generally 32 mm, matching the outer diameter of standard bars.

-Delve into more insights about standard and oversized scooter bars here:
+Learn more about standard and oversized scooter bars here:

 Clamp Size |